-• The helmets or goggles worn in some VR systems have two purposes: (i) they display the 3D world to each eye and (ii) they allow the user's head position to be tracked.
-The head tracking is used primarily to feed into the output side.
-As the user's head moves around the user ought to see different parts of the scene.
+- The helmets or goggles worn in some VR systems have two purposes: (i) they displayWe will discuss the former later when we consider output devices. - The head tracking used primarily to feed into the output side.
+As the user's head moves around theuser ought to see different parts of the scene.
+However, some systems also use the user's head direction to determine the direction of movement within the space and even which objects to manipulate (rather like the eye gaze systems).